 Registration information will be available by early February.

 Broadcast Journalism Camp

-Penn State's state-of-the-are television studios provide a home for campers who choose this option.
-Students will work in the same spaces used by award-winning Penn State students as they learn about TV news and sports productions.
+Penn State's state-of-the-art television studio provides a home for campers who choose this option.
+Students will work in the same newsroom and studio used by award-winning Penn State students as they learn about TV news and sports productions.
 It's an opportunity to explore essential broadcast journalism skills, newsgathering techniques, storytelling and more.

 Multimedia Journalism Camp

 You’ll discover the secrets of interviewing, practice your writing skills and learn about photography and multimedia journalism -- the ways that journalists are telling stories in the 21st century.

 Sessions provide a focus on a variety of approaches and topics, including: arts and culture, photojournalism, social media, sports and even weather-related news.